Music City Facts and Trivia

 Nashville is home to the largest Kurdish community in North America.
 The largest wave of Kurdish resettlement came in the early 90s but continues today.
 A recent estimate has numbered the Kurdish population to be around 11,000.

-Nashville hosts the largest songwriter’s festival in the world, Tin Pan South Songwriters Festival, every April.
+Nashville hosts the largest songwriter’s festival in the world, Tin Pan South Songwriters Festival every spring.
 Around 350 songwriters perform their original songs at venues around town during the week-long festival that draws people in from around the world to hear the stories behind the songs and heroes behind the hits.